swarm64/parquet_fdw/README.md

     userfunc    regproc,
     args        jsonb,
     options     jsonb)

-create function import_parquet_explicit(
-    tablename   text,
-    schemaname  text,
-    servername  text,
-    attnames    text[],
-    atttypes    regtype[],
-    userfunc    regproc,
-    args        jsonb,
-    options     jsonb)
 ```

-The only difference between `import_parquet` and `import_parquet_explicit` is that the latter allows to specify a set of attributes (columns) to import. `attnames` and `atttypes` here are the attributes names and attributes types arrays respectively (see the example below).

 `userfunc` is a user-defined function.
 It must take a `jsonb` argument and return a text array of filesystem paths to parquet files to be imported. `args` is user-specified jsonb object that is passed to `userfunc` as its argument.
 A simple implementation of such function and its usage may look like this: